Codeception/Codeception/docs/06-ModulesAndHelpers.md

              host: '%SAUCE_USER%:%SAUCE_KEY%@ondemand.saucelabs.com'
 ```

-Params are also useful to provide connection credentials for `Db` module (taken from .env files of Laravel).
+Parameters are also useful to provide connection credentials for the `Db` module (taken from Laravel's .env files):

 ```yaml
 module: